mitotic/otrace/README.rst

 =============================

+*otrace* is an object-oriented debugger for nonlinear tracing of asynchronous or multithreaded interactive python programs.
+It addresses
-*otrace* is an object-oriented debugger for nonlinear tracing of asynchronous or multithreaded interactive programs.
-It addresses some of the limitations of sequential debugging techniques which do not work well with server programs, where multiple requests are handled in parallel.
+some of the limitations of sequential debugging techniques which do not work well with server programs, where multiple requests are handled in parallel.
 For example, instrumenting web servers with